What is Cavity Wall Insulation?

 3. Quick and Easy to Install

 When installing CWI very little disruption is made to the household because all the work is done from the outside to the external walls.
 Small holes are drilled all over the wall and then an insulative material is injected through these holes into the cavity.
+If you are considering having it installed make sure the installer is CIGA (Cavity Insulation Guaranteed Agency) Certified.

 4. Cheapest Energy Saving Measures You Can Install

-Cavity wall insulation cannot be installed yourself; you will need a professional however its relatively inexpensive, a flat or mid-terrace house costs between £300-£400 and a detached house is about £700 on average.
+CWI cannot be installed yourself; you will need a professional however its relatively inexpensive, a flat or mid-terrace house costs between £300-£400 and a detached house is about £700 on average.
 However, its definitely worth the initial cost when you consider its effectiveness and the potential savings.

 What Are The Negatives of Cavity Wall Insulation?